dylstuart/streaming_asr/README.md

 ```
 Note: torchaudio.io.StreamReader used in this repo requires torchaudio==2.8.0

+The notebooks (.ipynb files) can be run by opening them in Colab (links included in files), starting a Jupyter server, using an IDE or IDE plugin (VSCode can run .ipynb notebooks).

 If your local environment is Windows, you can install ffmpeg with:
 `winget install ffmpeg -v 6.1`